 Over the course of nine action-packed days, our Golden State Adventurers will explore some of Southern California’s most memorable sights.
-On this diverse itinerary, you’ll hike the coastal mountains of Los Padres National Forest, find meaning in a local service project, kayak through sea caves, and walk through wildflower-strewn meadows on Santa Cruz Island in Channel Islands National Park, and even find time to hang ten as you surf the beaches of Malibu.
+On this diverse itinerary, you’ll explore Santa Barbara’s coastal mountains, sea kayak the cool Pacific waters, find meaning in a local service project, trek through the wildflower-strewn meadows of Channel Islands National Park, and even find time to hang ten as you surf the beaches of Malibu.
 Stunning ocean vistas, wildlife aplenty, and, last but certainly not least, a terrific new group of friends await!

 Surfing & Exploring Santa Monica

 Returning to the mainland, we’ll cap off our epic adventure with a SoCal classic: surfing one of Malibu’s pristine beaches.
-Our professional guides will cover surfing fundamentals first on land before heading out to ride the azure waves of the Pacific.
+Our professional guides will cover surfing fundamentals on the beach before we ride the azure waves of the Pacific.
 Once we’re off the water, we’ll get cleaned up and head to the world-famous Santa Monica Pier to reminisce on our time together and celebrate our new friendships!

 Please see our General FAQ page for many more frequently asked questions and answers!

 Given a rating of Challenge Level 3 (out of a maximum of 10), we consider GSA to be a beginner hiking trip that any moderately fit, motivated student can successfully complete with some prior preparation.
 Compared to similar hiking trips, we believe that GSA is similar in challenge level to both Colorado’s Rocky Mountains and New England Mountains & Coast, but easier than California Mountains & Coast or Maine’s Downeast Explorer.
 Please note that all of Apogee’s Challenge Levels are not scientific and are subjectively calculated by the Apogee staff.

 Where will my child be sleeping at night?